eclipse/dirigible/README.md

 ### Deploy

-#### Instant Trial
+#### Trial

-Instant trial package combines the deployable artifacts of Dirigible along with the Tomcat web container and Derby database.
+Trial package combines the deployable artifacts of Dirigible along with the Tomcat web container and Derby database.
 It is useful for quick exploration of Dirigible features.

 ##### Steps